railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_warehouses.rst

 Warehouses
 ==========

-Warehouses are designed for physical locations from which you can deliver to the customer and to which you receive raw materials.
-When you buy products from a supplier you should take account of the Warehouse you use for this purchase.
-This also enables the end user to not have to choose from a list of locations but simply a real warehouse.
+Warehouses are designed for physical locations from which you can deliver to the customer, and to which you receive raw materials.
+When you buy products from a supplier, you should take account of the Warehouse you use for this purchase.
+This also enables the end user to not have to choose from a list of locations, but simply a real warehouse.

 Use the menu :menuselection:`Warehouse --> Configuration --> Warehouse Management --> Warehouses`, then click
 :guilabel:`New` to configure a new warehouse.